 Drug rehab facilities that adhere to these principles offer you the best chance at a successful and sustained recovery.
 However, if you are considering addiction treatment, you have to take measures to give yourself the best chance at success as well.

 It’s cliché at this point, but achieving sobriety is a two-way street.
-To help improve drug rehab sucess rates it is not only incumbent upon the rehab facility to administer the best treatment plan for your needs, but you also have to bring the right attitude and willingness to make this process work.
+It is not only incumbent upon the rehab facility to administer the best treatment plan for your needs, but you also have to bring the right attitude and willingness to make this process work.

 While this seems obvious, the point remains indisputably true.
 If you are unwilling to embrace the treatment process to become sober, rehab will ultimately be a waste of your time and money.
 As noteworthy doctor Hans Selye once said, “Adopting the right attitude can convert a negative stress into a positive one.”